mphuget/React-Todo-API/README.md

 # React-Todo-API

-Chapter 06: Add the API call for add a todo
+Chapter 07: Get the data from the form